How to Save for Your Kids’ College Years Without Bankrupting Yourself

 Tackle high-interest credit card debt before thinking about your children’s futures.
 Then prioritize your retirement savings.
 Remember that your kids can take out loans and get scholarships to help with school costs, but you can’t take out loans or get scholarships when you’re ready to retire.

 If you’re confident the rest of your budget is healthy, you can start adding college savings to the mix.
-You don’t have to plan to cover every dollar of your child’s education.
+But you don’t have to plan to cover every dollar of your child’s education.

 Even if you start when your child is 10 years old and put away $100 per month, you could save at least $9,600 to contribute toward their education by the time they go to college.